youngbryanyu/youngbryanyu/README.md

 <p align="center">
     <i>
         I'm Young.<br>
-        I love to develop innovative, robust, and scalable software solutions to tackle complex and impactful real-world challenges.<br>
+        I love to develop innovative and robust software to tackle complex and impactful real-world challenges (or for my personal enjoyment).<br>
-        As a motivated-to-learn individual, I continuously pursue opportunities to expand my skill set and stay at the forefront of industry trends.<br>
+        I am someone who loves to learn and grow, and I continuously pursue opportunities learn new subjects or pick up something new!<br>
     </i>
     <h3 align="center">Connect with me:</h3>
   <div align="center">